BIG FAT BIKE FESTIVAL 2018

 IS IT OPEN TO THE PUBLIC?

-This is a community event and we encourage public participation at the obstacle course and the evening fundraiser.
+This is a community event and we encourage public participation at the Meet-n-Greet bonfire, obstacle course and the evening fundraiser at Alice's Champagne Palace.
 There are many perks to registering (meal, t-shirt, yoga, and participation in the rides), but we encourage you to bring your family and friends to the open events!

 CAN I BRING MY DOG ON THE RIDE?

-Your pups are welcome on the beach during the Meet-N-Greet Bonfire, on the featured ride and on the Sunday ride.
-However, please be respectful to other participants, animals, and habitat regarding your dogs.
+Your pups are welcome on the beach during the Meet-N-Greet Bonfire and on the Sunday ride, however dogs will NOT be allowed on the featured Saturday ride.
+This is due to transportation (no dogs allowed on the buses) and due to the marine protected areas along our route.
+In the events that dogs are allowed, please be respectful to other participants, animals, and habitat regarding your dogs.
 These beaches are habitat to birds and marine mammals that are sensitive to the presence of dogs.
 Keep a verbal leash and clean up after nature calls.

 WILL I BE ON MY OWN OUT THERE?

 We encourage self-reliance.
-While this is a group ride experience, it is part of the HCC mission to encourage independence and self-sufficiency in all cyclists.
+While this is a group ride experience, it is part of the Homer Cycling Club (HCC) mission to encourage independence and self-sufficiency in all cyclists.
 Most HCC members on the ride will have tools and the know-how to help out should you have a flat or a mechanical.
 Take a look at the recommended gear list above.

 I DON'T HAVE A FAT BIKE!!!
 CAN I RENT ONE?

-Please contact Cycle Logical,the Seward Adventure Company, Beemuns Bike Loft, or Homer Saw and Cycle for rental information.
+Please contact Cycle Logical, Homer Saw and Cycle, the Seward Adventure Company, or Beemuns Bike Loft for rental information.
 Cycle Logical and Homer Saw and Cycle are based in Homer.
 The Seward Adventure Company is out of Seward.
 Beemuns Bike Loft is in Soldotna.
 Try to secure yourself a bike before you register for the festival.

 WHAT SHOULD I BRING?